Showing 1 to 7 of 7 items tagged as technology

 Access Level: Licensed, On-Site Visitor, TMC Academic User

-Descriptions: Provides latest information and current trends in high technology; offers full text for nearly 300 publications, covering topics such as computer science, programming, artificial intelligence, cybernetics, information systems, robotics, and software.
-This database offers indexing and abstracts for nearly 450 publications.
+Descriptions: Provides up to date information on current trends in high technology, with full text for nearly 300 publications and indexing/abstracts for about 450.
+Covers computer science, programming, artificial intelligence, cybernetics, information systems, robotics, and software.

 Keywords: algorithms, artificial intelligence, computer science, information systems, robotics, technology